CPShub/LecturePhysicsAwareML/README.md

 ## Description

-This repository offers a collection of lecture material and code examples based on the lecture "Physics-aware Machine Learning" by Prof. Dr. rer. nat Oliver Weeger.
+This repository offers a collection of lecture materials and code examples accompanying the lecture "Physics-aware Machine Learning" at TU Darmstadt (module no. 16-73-4144).

 ## Lecture material